The Forward Prizes for Poetry

 Terms and conditions

-2) Online journals and web-only publications may submit if their publication is included in listings on one of the following organisations’ websites before 24 March 2018: the National Poetry Library, the Scottish Poetry Library or Poetry Ireland.
+2) Online journals and web-only publications may submit if their publication is included in listings on one of the following organisations’ websites before 22 March 2019: the National Poetry Library, the Scottish Poetry Library or Poetry Ireland, each of which have their own criteria for listing e-zines independent of the Forward Prize.
 Editors are themselves responsible for liaising with these organisations, in good time, to ensure they are included in a listing.

 4) All entries must have been published in the UK or Republic of Ireland within the dates specified above.
-UK publication may include simultaneous publication (within a period of 18 months in other countries).
+Books published simultaneously in the UK/ Ireland and overseas are eligible, but only if the UK/ Ireland publication is simultaneous, eg. within 12 months of the first overseas publication.
 Translations from other languages are not eligible.

 5) Entries from individual poets of their own work will not be accepted.
 This includes self-published collections.

-6) Publishers may enter up to four collections of poetry in categories A and B, and up to three poems in Category C. In addition to these four titles, publishers may also enter, into categories A and B, collections by poets who have been shortlisted in any of the Forward Prizes for Poetry over the previous 10 years.
+6) Publishers may enter up to four collections of poetry in categories A and B, and up to three poems in Category C. In addition to these four titles, publishers may also enter, for categories A and B, collections by poets who have been shortlisted for any Forward Prizes for Poetry over the previous 10 years.

 7) Collections (Categories A & B) may be submitted in bound proof form if the final book is not available before the submission deadline.